-Getter and setters, also known as accessors and mutators; and predicates are very useful to attain abstractions and encapsulation in object oriented programming.
+Getter and setters, also known as accessors and mutators; and predicates are very useful to attain abstractions and encapsulation in object-oriented programming.
 In schools, when you initially learn about these, you start to use them everywhere you can.
-You start a class, add some private class attributes at some point and then add getters, setters and predicates for each attribute.
-This is not okay and you should look into the context and make a judgement.
+You start a class, add some private class attributes at some point and then add getters, setters, and predicates for each attribute.
+This is not okay and you should look into the context and make a judgment.

-To overcome verbosity, I will use the term GSP to refer to getter, setter and predicate in rest of the article.
-Similarly, GSPs will refer to plurals of these terms.
+To overcome verbosity, I will use the term GSP to refer to getter, setter, and predicate in the rest of the article.
+Similarly, GSPs will refer to the plurals of these terms.

 There are 4 possible cases of having or not having GSPs.

 - Not having GSPs at all, allowing the direct use of all class properties.

 - Having GSPs all the time.
 Exposing every private property via GSPs.

 - Not having GSPs at all, allowing the direct use of some class properties that are required to be exposed.